toddfast/mutagen/README.md

 Mutagen takes the general principals of database versioning from frameworks like Flyway and abstracts them so that they can be applied to virtually any resource, not just SQL-based databases.
 Thus, Mutagen can be used to version changes to SQL and no-SQL databases, files, cloud resources, machine configurations, workflows, or anything else whose state can be defined by a strictly ordered version history.

 The original impetus for creating Mutagen was to manage schema versioning for Apache Cassandra.
-Please see the separate `mutagen-cassandra` project that implementation.
+Please see the separate `mutagen-cassandra` project for that implementation.

 Mutagen is written in Java 1.6 with no dependencies.